nishutosh/typing.js/README.md

   ```

-its done, you may style your blinker and text as you want
+its done, you may style your blinker and text now.

-#### How to create effects
+#### How to create effects:

----
-You can add three functionalities in to your cursor:
+You can add three functionalities to your cursor:

 1.Delay(```~1000~```): It makes cursor to **stay** at that place for **1000ms**.